adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 | Enderman            | 10     |
 | Witch               | 5      |

-*The mob spawning weights and pack sizes are documented [here](mob-spawning-weights.html).*
+*The mob spawning weights and pack sizes are documented [here](../mob-spawning-weights/).*

 The odds of a mob type being selected is equal to its weight divided by the total weight of all the mob types in that category.
 In this case, the probability that a zombie is picked to be spawned is $\frac{95}{515}$.

 ## Spawn Conditions

-Over time, the rules that decide whether a mob should be allowed to spawn have grown into a sprawling, Byzantine mess.
+Over time, the rules that decide whether a mob should be allowed to spawn have grown quite Byzantine.
 I will attempt to give a mostly complete description of them here.

 For starters, all attempts to spawn a mob as part of a pack fail if they are within 24 blocks of the player or the world spawn point.
 The position must also be within a loaded chunk and within the world border.
 However, the chunk does not have to be *entity* ticking, so it's possible for mobs to spawn in lazy chunks that never despawn.
 These mobs still contribute to the mobcap, so it may lead to situations where the mob cap gets quickly taken up.
 This phenomenon was once classified as a [bug](https://bugs.mojang.com/browse/MC-155289), but for unknown reasons this behavior was reintroduced in 1.17.
 Generally speaking, this is only a problem if you play on a very low simulation distance.